mvadari/xrpl-docs/Permissioned Domain XLS.md

 ## 6. Invariants

 * You cannot have a domain with no rules.
-* The `AcceptedCredentials` and `AcceptedTokens` arrays must both have length between 1 and 10.
+* The `AcceptedCredentials` and `AcceptedTokens` arrays must  have length between 1 and 10, if included.
+* The `AcceptedTokens` field and `lsfOnlyXRP` flag cannot both be included.

 ## 7. Security